subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 Figure 12

 ANN models for language proceed along the same lines as those for vision, with the main difference being that image pixels are now replaced by individual words (there are LLMs that can be built by directly using characters instead, and those work quite well too).
 As shown in the top part of Fig. 12, LLMs map pieces of text to points in the language Latent Space.
-Just as for images, language has a lot of structure in the relationship between words, and the ANN is able to capture this structure and therby reduce the representation of the piece of text into a highly compressed form with just a few numbers.
-As in images, these Latent Vectors live in a high dimensional Latent Space, such that each point in this Latent Space corresponds to a piece of text.
-The discovery of the language Latent Space seems to have settled a long standing open problem in Artificial Intelligence of how to generate language which sounds like it came from a human (also known as the Turing Test).
+Just as for images, language has a lot of structure in the relationship between words, and ANNs are able to capture this structure and therby reduce the representation of a piece of text into a highly compressed form involving just a few numbers.
+As for images, these Latent Vectors live in a high dimensional Latent Space, such that each point in this Latent Space corresponds to a piece of text.
+The discovery of the language Latent Space, along with the means to decode from it, seems to have settled a long standing open problem in Artificial Intelligence of how to generate language which sounds like it came from a human (also known as the Turing Test).

 There are two aspects of langauge, namely syntax and semantics.
 Syntax denotes the rules which capture the grammer in language while semantics captures the meaning.
-There were logical models for syntax before the advent of ANNs, but nobody had been able to find a mathematical model that captures the semantics.
+There were logical models for syntax before the advent of ANNs, but nobody had been able to find a mathematical model that captures semantics.
 The Latent Space for language seems to be one such model, and given the complexity of the mathematical structure within which it exists, it explains why it hadn't been discovered before the advent of ANNs.
 Interestingly enough the same ANN model, namely Transformers, has been used to build models for both image and language, which points to an underlying similarity in the structure that underlies them.
 We explore this further in the following section.

 The bottom part of Fig. 12 shows the process by which LLMs are trained.
 The text from the training dataset is fed into the LLM, which then converts it into a vector in Latent Space.
 This vector is then decoded to regenerate the original text, and the difference between the reproduced text and the original text is used as an error signal to train the model.
 In practice the text is input into the model on a word by word basis, and the output text is also produced likewise word by word.
 LLMs are trained using huge datasets that encompasses most of the language that can be found in books and online.